 As a result of winning the Agustin Barrios Competition in 1982 Renato was granted a scholarship to study with maestro Andrés Segovia in Madrid, Spain.
 From 1983 to 1986 Renato attended master classes with Sila Godoy, Narciso Yepes, Andres Segovia, Jose Tomás, Ernesto Bitetti, Alirio Diaz, David Russell and Eliot Fisk.

 In 1986 moved to Montevideo, Uruguay, to study with Abel Carlevaro.
+Maestro Abel Carlevaro had a significative influence on Renato's playing and Renato considers him "the most influential teacher in my career".
 In 1988 studied guitar and harmony in London with Bernard Oram at the Guildhall School of Music and Drama.

 Renato played in numerous radio and television programs and has toured extensively during the late 80s and early 90s receiving the highest critical acclaims in over 20 countries.

 Has produced 4 CDs and a guitar video.
 He teaches guitar privately in Asuncion to students that come from all over the globe.
-Through his website, Renato teaches to nearly 2,000 students in practically every country on the planet.
+Through his website, Renato teaches to thousands of students in practically every country on the planet.

-He has a BA degree in English and is fluent in English, Spanish and Italian.
+Renato has a BA degree in English and is fluent in English, Spanish, Portuguese and Italian.

 He is married to Belén since 1990 with whom he has 8 beautiful children.

 As I was preparing the biography page, I felt like 90 percent or more of what makes me Renato Bellucci was being left out.
 Besides all the professional or technical advice I have to share, I would be hiding the greatest one of all if I did not tell you this brief story.